You’ve started a podcast and now you need to build an audience.

 - Promote a contest and its prize on social media channels.
 Tell everybody you can, and then only release the contest information in a podcast episode.
 This way, people have an incentive to subscribe and listen to that particular episode of your podcast

-- If your podcast focuses on a subject related to a particular product type, reach out to manufacturers and ask about doing a review on your show.
-There’s a chance they’ll send you some kind of review copy to try out.
+- If your podcast focuses on a subject related to a particular product or service type, reach out to people in that field and ask about doing a review on your show.
+There’s a chance they’ll send you some kind of review copy of their product to try out or use their service for a free trial.
 You can ask them if they would like to do a giveaway with it as a form of cross-promotion.
-Most PR reps will jump at the opportunity to cheaply sponsor a giveaway, knowing that the participants that don’t win the product will be more inclined to make the purchase.
+Most PR reps will jump at the opportunity to cheaply sponsor a giveaway, knowing that the participants that don’t win the prize will be more inclined to make the purchase.

 7) Brand Yourself in Other Media Channels